sgtm-club/awesome-audio-engineering/README.md

-# awesome-music-reverse
+# 🔈👨‍🔬 awesome-audio-engineering

-A curated list of softwares, resources, links, documentations about Music Reverse and Analysis
+A curated list of resources about Audio/Music/Sound Reverse-Engineering/Analysis/Creation